-The Improv Embassy is a new space in Ottawa’s vibrant downtown Rideau neighbourhood that is dedicated to growing and showcasing improv and sketch comedy in the capital.
+The Improv Embassy is a theatre company dedicated to growing and showcasing improv and sketch comedy in the capital.
 We teach classes for those looking to have fun and for those who wish to become performers.
-We produce small shows in our own space, and in other venues across the city.
-We also run the annual Ottawa Improv Festival held each spring.
+We produce shows in venues across the city and run the annual Ottawa Improv Festival each spring.
 We are a nonprofit founded and run by volunteers.

 The seeds of the Improv Embassy were planted with Experimental Farm Theatre, founded by Dani Alon and Chris Hannay in June 2014 when they moved to Ottawa from Toronto.
 A few months later, Val Perelshtein, who had performed with EFT since shortly after its launch, proved indispensable as the fledgling company’s business director.
 Over two years, EFT produced a monthly show at Pressed cafe (the “EFT-up Comedy Show”), a successful sketch revue called “EFT-up: Just Like You” at the 2015 Ottawa Fringe Festival, and the sold-out 2016 Ottawa Improv Festival.
 Eventually a second monthly show called the “Improv Game Show” was added at Live!
 On Elgin.
 The performing arts space, Live!, was also host to EFT’s improv classes, which grew from one workshop every other week to four or five courses running at the same time.